Theory and Practice of Digital History

-Note: Spring 2017 students are strongly encouraged to enroll in the free GSU Conference on Digital Literacy at Georgia State, February 2-3, 2015.
+Note: Spring 2019 students are strongly encouraged to enroll in a free Time Travel Conference at Georgia State, February 2-3, 2017.

 This syllabus is a general plan for the course; deviations may be necessary.
 All students are expected to comply with University and History Department policies on academic honesty.
 I will report any violation of these standards to the Dean of Students, and any act of plagiarism will result in a grade of “F” for the assignment and, possibly, the course.
 Multiple infractions of the GSU policy on academic honesty can result in more severe consequences, including expulsion from the University.

 Students who wish to request accommodation for a disability may do so by registering with the Office of Disability Services.
 Students may only be accommodated upon issuance by the Office of Disability Services of a signed Accommodation Plan and are responsible for providing a copy of that plan to instructors of all classes in which accommodations are sought.